BrianaNzivu/Scancer/README.md

 # 🎗️ Scancer – AI-Powered Breast Cancer Detection Tool

-**Scancer is an AI-driven diagnostic tool designed to assist healthcare professionals in detecting breast cancer using ultrasound images and cell nuclei measurements.
-By integrating deep learning and traditional machine learning techniques, ScanCecr delivers fast, accurate classifications of breast tumors as benign or malignant through an intuitive, web-based interface.
+Scancer is an AI-driven diagnostic tool designed to assist healthcare professionals in detecting breast cancer using ultrasound images and cell nuclei measurements.
+By integrating deep learning and traditional machine learning techniques, Scancer delivers fast, accurate classifications of breast tumors as benign or malignant through an intuitive, web-based interface.

 ---